Blog Fitness Why Does Stretching Feel Good? A Health Beneficial Pick-Me-Up We All Need

 Why Does Stretching Feel Good?
 A Health Beneficial Pick-Me-Up We All Need

-Have you ever noticed how professional athletes stretch before they sprint out on the field, or pick up a tennis racket and start killing it on the court?
-Is it because stretching feel good?
-It is only natural, as stretching is of great importance when it comes to the maintenance of a healthy body and toned muscles.
-If you are familiar with yoga, you probably know that a lot of its poses are based on stretches.
-Pilates, which has hit the mainstream a long time ago, is also a low-impact workout system, which includes a lot of stretching.BetterMe
+Have you ever noticed how professional athletes stretch before they sprint out onto the field or pick up a tennis racket and start killing it on the court?
+It’s only natural, as stretching is of great importance when it comes to maintaining a healthy body and toned muscles.
+If you’re familiar with yoga and Pilates, then you probably know that a lot of the poses and workouts are based on and include a lot of stretches.

-Cardio or weightlifting are focused on dynamic movements for the most part, but avid supporters of these fitness approaches don’t miss the chance to incorporate some stretching into their exercise plans.
+Cardio and weightlifting are mostly focused on dynamic movements, but avid supporters of these fitness approaches don’t miss the chance to incorporate some stretching into their exercise plans.
 Why?
-Because stretching improves flexibility and range of motion, benefits your posture, releases tension, relieves stress and centers your mind.
-Not to mention that pleasant and refreshing feeling that comes over you like a wave when you stretch the minute you crack open your eyes in the morning or fight off the desire to drift off in the middle of the day.
-But have you ever wondered why does stretching feel good?
-If yes, then this article is all you need to find the answer to this question.
+Because stretching improves flexibility and range of motion, benefits your posture, releases tension, relieves stress, and centers your mind.

 See also